 Attach a volume to a cluster machine

 To attach a volume to a cluster machine, you will need to have an existing volume and a cluster machine.
-If you do not have a volume, you can create a volume, if you do not have a cluster, you can create a cluster.
+If you haven't created a volume yet, see Create a volume.
+If you haven't created a cluster yet, see Create a cluster.

-Once you have both a volume and a cluster, follow these steps to attach the volume to a cluster machine:
+Once you have both a volume and a cluster, attach the volume to a cluster machine by following these steps:

 - Navigate to the project you wish to attach a volume to.